10-1-pursuit/lab-app-planning/README.md

 Write down three things that went well for you doing this lab.

-- one
+- one It was fun to create an app of your choosing.
-- two
+- two, It was time consuming for the app to be created.
-- three
+- three, creating a template to make my app work efficiently.

 Write down one thing you'd improve on for next time.

-> One thing I'd improve ...
+> One thing I'd improve is to be more careful on what pros and con can affect my building on application.